Loading...

 10-30-2023 | By Tom Gibbs | Issue 129

 Rhino Entertainment has just released a 50th Anniversary reissue of David Bowie's beloved Pinups, his 1973 album of cover tunes that paid homage to songs from the 1964 - 67 period that greatly influenced the teenaged David Jones and helped him get his bearings musically.
 Despite debuting to a very mixed reception from the music critics, Pinups became a perennial fan favorite, going gold in both the US and UK, and reached the number one spot on the UK Album Charts.
-The album features covers from a variety of artists, including Pretty Things, Them, The Yardbirds, The Who, Pink Floyd, and The Kinks among others; seeing many of them live at The Marquee Club in London inspired and informed Bowie's musical approach and his artistry.
+The album features covers from a variety of artists, including Pretty Things, Them, The Yardbirds, The Who, Pink Floyd, and The Kinks among others; seeing many of those bands live at The Marquee Club in London inspired and informed Bowie's musical approach and his artistry.
 Pinups has enjoyed such enduring popularity that it's remained in print virtually since its release 50 years ago.

 Pinups arrived in the form of a 180 gram, half-speed mastered LP that was cut from the 24-bit/192kHz restoration of Bowie's master tapes that took place in 2015.
 John Webber cut the half-speed master on a restored Neumann VMS80 lathe with no additional processing at AIR studios in London.
 The heavy album jacket features tip-on style construction, using crisp original artwork that came from RCA's vaults; the jacket also includes an OBI strip that perfectly matches and aligns with the album art, giving the reissue a very distinctive appearance.
 The LP was encased in a white paper inner sleeve that was lined with rice paper; that's always a nice touch for any LP, and helps ensure that the album is dust- and scratch-free during playback.
 A printed insert is included that replicates the content of the inner sleeve of the original release.
 The album cover art features a hyper-stylized photograph of Bowie and supermodel Twiggy by photographer Justin de Villanueve that was originally taken for the cover of Vogue; when the magazine went in a different direction, Bowie decided to use the image for Pinups, and it's become one of the most iconic album covers in his entire catalog.